arifislam007/DevOps_LAB/LAB-2/Apache_Web_Server_Ubuntu-22.md

 ### Step 6: Access Apache in a Web Browser

 At this point, Apache is configured to serve documents from its default document root, which is `/var/www/html`.
-To test that everything is working, open a web browser and go to `http://localhost`.
+To test that everything is working, open a web browser and go to `http://Server_IP`.
 You should see the Apache Ubuntu default page, which confirms that Apache is running correctly.

-### Step 7: Explore Further

-- **Configure Virtual Hosts**: To host multiple websites on your server, you'll want to set up virtual hosts.
-This involves creating separate directories for each site and configuring Apache to serve them based on the requested hostname.

-- **Secure Apache with SSL**: For a production environment, it's crucial to secure your Apache server with SSL/TLS.
-You can obtain a free SSL certificate from Let's Encrypt and configure Apache to use it.

-- **Optimize Performance**: Learn about tuning Apache for better performance, including adjusting timeout settings, enabling caching, and optimizing memory usage.

-This guide provides a basic introduction to getting Apache up and running on Ubuntu 22.04.
-As you become more familiar with Apache, you'll discover many ways to customize and optimize your web server to meet your specific needs.

-Citations: